ablehobo/anduril2-plus/README.md

 # ⚡ Enhanced Anduril Firmware Fork: Expanding Flashlight Capabilities ⚡

 Welcome to my customized fork of the Anduril firmware, originally created by ToyKeeper.
-This version includes several enhancements designed to push the limits of your flashlight—whether it's communicating in Morse code or refining special effects.
+This version includes several enhancements designed to push the limits of your flashlight—whether it's communicating in Morse code or some different visual effects.

 This project builds upon the features from [starryalley’s Anduril2 repo](https://github.com/starryalley/Anduril2).
 Be sure to explore the original project for more detailed insights into its wide array of capabilities.